ITNaveen/jenkins-tools_installation/notes/multibranch.md

 - lets create another branch stage but without jenkins file - git checkout -b stage then remove all jenkins file from this branch then push.
+Now i have scanned branch from multibranch job but it couldn.t detect that. i will now add jenkinsfile and see what happen -